aclysma/rafx/README.md

 ## Features

- * `renderer-shell-vulkan`, `renderer-shell-vulkan-sdl2` - Basic helpers for vulkan
+ * `rafx-shell-vulkan`, `rafx-shell-vulkan-sdl2` - Basic helpers for vulkan
    * Friendly helpers for setting up the device and window
    * Some basic, unopinionated helpers for vulkan.
 Things like async image uploads, deferring destruction of resources, and pooling/reusing resources
- * `renderer-base` - Shared helpers/data structures.
+ * `rafx-base` - Shared helpers/data structures.
 Nothing exciting
- * `renderer-nodes` - Inspired by the 2015 GDC talk "Destiny's Multithreaded Rendering Architecture."
+ * `rafx-nodes` - Inspired by the 2015 GDC talk "Destiny's Multithreaded Rendering Architecture."
 (A low-budget version and jobs are not actually MT yet)
    * A job system with extract, prepare, and write phases
    * Rendering is pipelined with simulation thread, and the job structure is intended to be highly parallel
    * Handles multiple views and phases allowing advanced features like shadow maps
    * Flexible sorting mechanism for interleaving and batching write commands from multiple rendering features
- * `renderer-visibility` - Placeholder visibility system.
+ * `rafx-visibility` - Placeholder visibility system.
 Doesn't do anything yet (returns all things visible all the time).
 See the GDC talk for more info on how this will work.
- * `renderer-resources` - Resource management for images, buffers, descriptor sets, etc.
+ * `rafx-resources` - Resource management for images, buffers, descriptor sets, etc.
    * Most things are hashed and reference counted
    * Provides a render graph
    * Nearly all vulkan assets are data-driven from serializable and hashable structures rather than hard-coded.
    * Buffers and images are asynchronously uploaded on dedicated transfer queue when available
- * `renderer-assets` - An asset loading and management system.
+ * `rafx-assets` - An asset loading and management system.
-   * Assets can hot reload from files (but see [#14](renderer_prototype/issues/14))
+   * Assets can hot reload from files (but see [#14](rafx/issues/14))
    * Because atelier-assets pre-processes and stores cached assets as they change, custom processing/packing can be implemented while maintaining extremely fast load times.
 For example, texture compression could be implemented as an import step.